WoodyLinwc/Metro-Girl/README.md

 # Metro-Girl
 This is a 2D hack-and-slash game created with GM2 engine for Windows platform.
-You download the 'MetroGirlDemo.MP4' file for a preview.
+You can download the 'MetroGirlDemo.MP4' file for a preview.
 ![Fighting](fighting.png)
 ![Game over](sprites/s_gameover/end.png)